-Attention is drawn to the possibility that some of the elements of this ICC specification may be the subject of patent rights other than those identified above.
+Attention is drawn to the possibility that some of the elements of this document may be the subject of patent rights other than those identified above.
 ICC shall not be held responsible for identifying any or all such patent rights.

-ICC SPECIFICATION ICC.1:2010
+ICC SPECIFICATION ICC.1:2022